FREQUENTLY ASKED QUESTIONS

 - What is a heart valve?

 Your heart has four valves: the mitral valve and the aortic valve on the left side of your heart and the tricuspid valve and the pulmonic valve on the right side of your heart.
 In order for blood to move properly through your heart, each of these valves must open and close properly as the heart beats.
 The valves are composed of tissue (usually referred to as leaflets or cusps).
-This tissue comes together to close the valve which prevents blood from improperly mixing in the heart’s four chambers (right and left atrium and right and left ventricle).
+This tissue comes together to close the valve, preventing blood from improperly mixing in the heart’s four chambers (right and left atrium and right and left ventricle).

 - How often do my heart valves open and close?

 The average human heart beats 100,000 times per day.
 Over the life of an average 70-year-old, that means over 2.5 billion beats.
-In other words, your heart valves are opening and closing frequently.

 - How big are my heart valves?